 Probiotic supplements are becoming increasingly well known for their use with digestive issues in both humans and pets.
 You will find probiotics in yogurt, an assortment of drinks, packaged products on your grocery shelves, and dozens of supplements.
-But did you know that your furry friend needs them as well?
+But did you know that your furry friend can benefit from them as well?
 Dogs, like people, need probiotics for digestion and to help boost their immune system.
 Supplementing to boost the presence of these microbes that have been destroyed or have diminished is a way to aid both digestion and immunity.
 For instance, probiotics for dogs with reactions to food, diarrhea (including stress diarrhea) and colitis, and for those on long-term medications like steroids are an essential part of the wellness package.
 Understanding what pet probiotics are, what their health benefits are, and where to get them is an important part of keeping your pet healthy.

 Probiotic bacteria are very fragile and if not processed and stored properly, the bacteria can end up inviable.
-In most cases, probiotics need to be kept refrigerated to keep the bacteria alive.
+In many cases, probiotics need to be kept refrigerated to keep the bacteria alive.
 Many foods and supplements claiming to have probiotics come to the consumer with the bacteria already dead or greatly reduced.
 For this reason, it is important to find tried and true sources or brands known to have the highest number of live bacteria.
 Speak with your vet for a recommendation on the best probiotics for dogs, specific to your pet's individual needs.
 It is important to note that probiotics are not meant for puppies as their not yet matured intestinal systems could become overloaded with bacteria, leading to digestive issues.

 Probiotics are friendly bacteria that live and grow in the gastrointestinal system of all animals.
 They help digest food, they help produce nutrients and vitamins (most notable of which is vitamin K), they help keep “bad” bacteria in check (such as E. coli, Salmonella, and Clostridium perfringens), and they strengthen the immune system by increasing the activity and numbers of immune cells.
 Probiotics can be used both as a treatment for certain conditions and as a supplement to help keep your dog healthy.

 Supplementation with probiotics is generally safe and healthy for all dogs.
 However, it is important to seek the advice of your vet before starting any care regimen at home, particularly if your dog has shown symptoms of disease or disorder.
-Ruling out underlying health conditions with your vet can help ensure your provide the best possible diet and supplementation at home.
+Ruling out underlying health conditions with your vet can help ensure you provide the best possible diet and supplementation at home.
 For example, if your dog is suffering from skin conditions, diarrhea, and low appetite, the vet should be consulted.
 After an investigation, they may prescribe the best probiotics for dogs with allergies or recommend the most suitable probiotics for dogs with stress-related digestive issues.